ackmanlab/pySEAS/examples/README.md

 ## ica_project

-ica projects an experiment listed with -e at directory -f.

--d sets downsample flag.
+ica projects an experiment listed with -e at directory -f. -d sets an integer downsample value.
+Rois can be included with argument -r.
+Rois are created and saved from FIJI/ImageJ.

-folder needs to have video in format DATE_EXPNO.tif and rois in format DATE_EXPNO_RoiSet.zip.
+The folder needs to have videos in format DATE_EXPNO.tif and rois in format DATE_EXPNO_RoiSet.zip.
 If there are metadata files in format DATE_EXPNO_meta.yaml, they will be loaded and stored in ica.hdf5 file.

     python ica_project.py -f [DIRECTORY] -e TEST_VID -d 10